Pho3nyxX/microstar-cable-vision/Common/README.md

 - `lib`: the folder to maintain dependencies

 ## Conventions
-All classes in this library are abstract and are meant to be fully implement by the client and server respectively.
-As such the class names are prefixed with an uderscore to indicate their abstract state.
+All classes in this library are abstract and are meant to be fully implemented by the client and server respectively.
+As such, the class names are prefixed with an underscore to indicate their abstract state.

 ## Dependency Management